|Affiliations||Latin American & Latino Studies, |

 --George Washington Eggleston Prize for Best Dissertation in U.S. History, Yale University, 1988

-Buy American: The Untold Story of Economic Nationalism.
-Beacon Press, 1999.
+Buy American: The Untold Story of Economic Nationalism (Boston: Beacon Press, 1999); excerpted in the Washington Post, July 4, 1999.

 Women and Social Movements in the U.S.